 - Don’t let your children use your personal electronic devices to watch movies, play games, or listen to music if you access or share ePHI on those devices.

-Complying With HIPAA Security is available on demand through the TMA Education Center.
+HIPAA Compliance: Risk Assessments and Analysis is available on demand through the TMA Education Center.

 Revised July 28, 2014